Questions & Answers

 The logic behind this statement is that since Fast Edit only comes into play once the admin has logged-in, only the admin knows of it's existence, so why would you plug Fast Edit to yourself?
 And even if you've built a website using Fast Edit for a client, there's not a requirement to advertise it to them since they probably don't have the need, capacity or capability to download and install it themselves.
 They wouldn't have asked you to build their website for them otherwise, would they?!

-The only stipulation is that the copyright notices inside all component scripts of Fast Edit remain intact and should not be deleted under any circumstances.
+The only stipulation is that the copyright notices inside all component scripts of Fast Edit, and in the footer, remain intact and should not be deleted under any circumstances.

 Fast Edit is not meant to be a one-size-fits solution to getting a pre-made website.

-To help you on your quest, many scripts which do all manner of things can be sourced freely at Hot Scripts.
+Head over to the Fast Apps website to grab some website-enhancing goodies!
+Additionally, many scripts for all manner of things can be sourced freely at Hot Scripts.

 The concept of Fast Edit is as a "back-end" tool, to provide the end-user with a quick and non-destructive way of editing and managing basic website content on YOUR pre-designed site.
 So, basically, you design a website and Fast Edit can offer the means of editing it.

-The onsite demo simply looks like the rest of this site to illustrates how Fast Edit can be plugged into an existing design.
+The onsite demo simply looks like the rest of this site to illustrate how Fast Edit can be plugged into an existing design.

 That being said, there is some restructural work involved in getting Fast Edit installed on an existing site so the charge of an administration fee seems like a reasonable requirement.
 Hopefully it wasn't excessive!